emanuelfeld/mardc/README.md

 # mardc

 A node wrapper for querying the DC GIS Master Address Repository.
-You can use it to search street addresses, intersections, blocks, and place names in Washington, DC.
-Additional documentation on the MAR is available [here](http://dcatlas.dcgis.dc.gov/mar/search.aspx).
+You can use it to search locations by street address, intersection, block, place name, and MAR address id in Washington, DC.
+Additional documentation on the MAR and its uses is available [here](http://octo.dc.gov/service/master-address-repository).

 ### Installation